ruchisahota/gaia/v1/doc/documentation.md

 #### `region (string)`

-Region contains your the region where your AWS account is located
+Region contains your the region where your AWS account is located.

 | Characteristics | Value  |
 | -               | -:     |